Top benefits challenges:

 - Getting employees to understand their different options

-- Employers in the retail industry are the least likely to offer voluntary insurance benefits (19%), compared to 26% of industries overall.
-However, only 9% say they would not consider adding new voluntary insurance benefits.
+- More than one in three (32%) of health care employers offer voluntary insurance benefits, and only 7% say they would not consider adding new voluntary insurance benefits.

-- The majority (83%) incorrectly choose “false” when asked if voluntary insurance policies pay employees cash benefits directly.
-Another 81% incorrectly choose “false” when asked if the policies help employees cover daily living costs like mortgage, gas, etc.
+- The majority (77%) incorrectly choose “false” when asked if voluntary insurance policies pay employees cash benefits directly, and 70% incorrectly choose false when asked if the policies help employees cover daily living costs like mortgage, gas, etc.

-Decision-makers at retail businesses believe an overall benefits package has a major influence on:
+Decision-makers at health care organizations believe an overall benefits package has a major influence on:

 - Job satisfaction

-- When asked if employees take full advantage of company benefits, 39% say they only somewhat agree.
-Another 23% say they somewhat/strongly disagree.
+- When asked if employees take full advantage of company benefits, 45% say they only somewhat agree.
+An additional 22% say they somewhat/strongly disagree.

-- 47% agree that employees need to be more engaged in making benefits decisions, a lower percentage compared to employers overall (56%).
+- 64% agree that employees need to be more engaged in making benefits decisions.

-- Retail employers are least likely to report that employees are satisfied with their benefits offerings, 46% compared to 59% overall.
-Only 33% survey employee satisfaction with benefit offerings.
+- Health care employers are most likely to somewhat/strongly agree that employees are satisfied with their benefits offerings (64%); however, only 30% say they survey employee satisfaction with benefits offerings.

 The 2012 Aflac WorkForces Report was conducted January 24–February 23, 2012, by Research Now on behalf of Aflac.